 Admission to the register and maintenance of the certification status are subject to a variety of requirements.
 These requirements vary from admission standards to the obligation of participating in a Continuing Professional Education programme.
 A list of the various requirements and information about the Continuing Professional Education Programme are provided below.

-The DSI Institutional Integrity Program must be successfully completed.
+The DSI General Integrity Program must be successfully completed.
 This program consists of the following 2 elements:

 If you want to certify yourself for the DSI Securities Trader register, you must have completed one of the following courses: